Controlling or Coercive Behaviour in an Intimate or Family Relationship

 Where there is evidence of CCB in the lead up to the commission of a homicide offence such as murder or unlawful act manslaughter prosecutors should refer to the Homicide Legal Guidance to consider whether a CCB charge should be laid in addition to the substantive offence.

-When there is evidence of specific incidents, such as sexual offences, violent offences or non-fatal strangulation or suffocation, CCB should usually be charged along with other offences.
+When there is evidence of specific incidents, such as sexual offences, violent offences or strangulation or suffocation, CCB should usually be charged along with other offences.

 Other offences attracting more than 5 years’ imprisonment should almost always be charged and not subsumed into CCB.
 Battery may better form part of the facts of CCB but may be charged if a particular incident of violence needs to be recorded on the offender’s record.
 The court may impose a consecutive or a concurrent sentence: what is important is that by charging both CCB and other offences the totality of the offending is put before the court.
 This is particularly important where the court should have available to it a maximum sentence in excess of 5 years’ imprisonment.